Irrela/Irrela.github.io/_posts/english/2023-03-21-IELTS-Speaking.md

 However, since I wasn't a computer science major, I realized that I didn't meet the requirements for some of the positions that interested me.
 As a result, ***I didn't pursue them further.***

+For example, they might require you to be familiar with certain programming languages and have around two to three years of programming/coding experience.

-But my classmates informed me that the actual recruitment requirements for these specialized backgrounds weren't as rigid as I thought.
+But my classmates informed me that the actual *recruitment* requirements for these specialized backgrounds weren't as *rigid* as I thought.

 For some companies experiencing rapid growth, the demand for recruitment was quite high.

-They were even open to considering students with non-computer science majors, especially those with backgrounds in foundational sciences like physics or mathematics.
+They were even open to considering students with non-computer science majors, especially those with backgrounds in *foundational* sciences like physics or mathematics.

-They believed that these students had strong mathematical foundations and logical thinking skills, which would enable them to quickly grasp programming skills and have better development potential.
+They believed that these students had strong mathematical foundations and logical thinking skills, which would enable them to quickly grasp programming skills and most importantly, have better development potential.

 He strongly encouraged me to submit applications and give it a try.
 As it turned out, his advice was entirely accurate.

-I started self-learning programming while simultaneously applying and attending interviews.
-Before I graduated, I even received offers from several different companies.
+I started self-learning(self-study/ teach myself) programming while simultaneously applying for positions and attending interviews.
+Finally, before I graduated, I even received offers from several different companies.

-If it wasn't for that conversation with him, I wouldn't have known this information, and I wouldn't have had the subsequent job opportunities.
+If *it wasn't for* that conversation with him, I *wouldn't have known* this information, and I wouldn't have had the *subsequent* job opportunities.
 So, I'm truly grateful to him.

 ## Living condition
 My place is about a 20-minute drive from the city center.

-我和我妻子都在广州工作，所以挑选住所时首先考虑的是要离我俩上班的地方都比较近

-最近我们有在考虑买车，但开始了解后发现在广州开车也有很多限制，比如核心区域在高峰期限制通行。

-最近政府在大力推广新能源汽车，如果购买电车能享受到诸如注册费用，税费上的减免。
+Both my wife and I work in Guangzhou, so when choosing a place to live, our *primary consideration* is its *proximity* to our workplaces.

+Lately, we've been *considering/contemplating* buying a car, but *upon further investigation(after delving deeper into the matter/upon taking a more in-depth look)*, we've discovered that there are several restrictions to driving in Guangzhou.
+These include limitations on access to the *downtown area* during peak hours, parking challenges, and various policy differences between *conventional(traditional/gasoline)* and electric vehicles.

+Recently, the government has been actively promoting electric vehicles.
+Purchasing an electric car may come with benefits such as reductions in registration fees and taxes."